 Milton, No. 12 UCF beats SMU 48-20 for 18th straight win

-Adrian Killins rushed for 113 yards and a TD for the Knights (5-0, 2-0), one of three unbeaten teams remaining in the American Athletic Conference, along with Cincinnati and South Florida.
+Adrian Killins rushed for 113 yards and a TD for the Knights (5-0, 2-0), one of three unbeaten teams remaining in the league, along with Eastern Division rivals Cincinnati (6-0, 2-0) and South Florida (5-0, 1-0).
+The Knights face the Bearcats and Bulls in consecutive weeks to close the regular season

 The junior from Kapolei, Hawaii, tossed TD passes of 14 yards to Dredrick Snelson in the first quarter and 30 yards to Tre Nixon on the first play of the fourth quarter.